 In order to make the McVittie black hole thermodynamically stable, one can place a cavity between the black hole horizon and the cosmological horizon as is often done for de Sitter black holes\cite{Simovic:2018tdy,Marks:2021fpe}.
-It has a fixed temperature and allow the black hole to be in the equilibrium state.
+It has a fixed temperature and allows the black hole to remain in an equilibrium state.
 In this paper, we use this method to stabilize the McVittie black hole and study its temperature.
 Unlike the de Sitter black hole, we can not integrate the action of the McVittie black hole, because one can not find a static patch or coordinate system for McVittie black hole.
 Therefore, we can not get the temperature at the horizons from the action.
-Fortunately, we have McVittie black hole temperature that can further give us the cavity temperature.
+We find that the Hawking temperature of McVittie black hole can be used to derive the cavity temperature.
 The McVittie black hole temperature $T_+$ is defined from the surface gravity at the black hole horizon.
-Start from the $T_+$, we can get the cavity temperature $T_c$ by using the Tolman relation.
+Start from $T_+$, we can get the cavity temperature $T_c$ by using the Tolman relation.
 In flat spacetime, equilibrium means temperature is the same in every position, but it is not the case for curved spacetime.
-It is found that in curved spacetime or a gravitational system, temperature can be different even equilibrium is established.
+It is found that in a curved spacetime or a gravitational system, temperature can be different even equilibrium is established.
 For a black hole, the temperature of the Hawking radiation cools down as it travels away from the horizon due to the redshift effect.
 It has an extreme high temperature near the horizon and is called the Hawking temperature if measured at an infinite far place.
 Temperature at different distance satisfies the Tolman(or Tolman-Ehrenfest) relation\cite{Rovelli:2010mv}, which says that the multiplication of temperature and the norm of the Killing vector field is a constant, which is actually equivalent to the redshift formula.